-Monumental Inscriptions (MIs) for Hampshire are available to purchase from the HGS.
+Monumental Inscriptions (MIs) for Hampshire are available to purchase from HGS.
 These inscriptions, transcribed from headstones and memorials in graveyards and cemeteries across Hampshire, are a unique resource for family history research.

 In every churchyard in the country lie not only the remains of our ancestors, but inscriptions that provide volumes of detail about them and the social history of the time.

 Sadly, many graveyards and the headstones and memorials within them have fallen into decay.
 The combined ravages of time, weather, and poor maintenance have taken their toll.

 During the 1940s to 1960s, the Society of Genealogists were part of a group of like-minded people who set out to collect monumental inscriptions from headstones.
 It was recognized by those in the genealogical world that headstones could provide a vital clue to establishing family relationships and continuity of settlement in a community.

 When the Federation of Family History Societies (FFHS) was formed in 1974, they quickly encouraged their societies to continue the transcription of memorial or monumental inscriptions, with the aim of creating or contributing to a national database.
 Hence HGS, as members of the FFHS, took on the task in Hampshire.

 Consequently we have records of tens of thousands of monumental inscriptions in our archives.
 Nearly all of these are available to purchase either on CD or as a PDF by emamil.
 Some small churchyards are only available in our members' area.